 Prepare a report outlining the reasons the anticipated overage arose.

-Submit a request to the state council for the amount of money they anticipate is needed.
+Submit a request to the state council for the anticipated sum of money.

-If the need is anticipated to be required before the next state council meeting, the request shall be made to the Board of Directors.
+If the need is anticipated to be required before the next state council meeting, the request shall be made to the MOENA Board of Directors.

-All expenditures of MOENA funds shall have been previously budgeted or approved by the State Council or Board of Directors and shall be made by the person given responsibility in the budget or their designee.
+All expenditures of MOENA funds shall have been previously budgeted or approved by the State Council or MOENA Board of Directors and shall be made by the person given responsibility in the budget or their designee.
 Committee chairs are responsible for committee budgets.